renovatebot/renovate/docs/usage/configuration-options.md

 ## configMigration

-If enabled, Renovate will raise a pull request if config file migration is needed.
+If enabled, Renovate raises a pull request when it needs to migrate the Renovate config file.
+Renovate only performs `configMigration` on `.json` and `.json5` files.

 We're adding new features to Renovate bot often.
-Most times you can keep using your Renovate config and benefit from the new features right away.
+Often you can keep using your Renovate config and benefit from the new features right away.
-But sometimes you need to change your Renovate configuration.
+But sometimes you need to update your Renovate configuration.
 To help you with this, Renovate will create config migration pull requests.

 Example: